 Many recipes use Kahlua or Tia Maria’s, which are both delicious liqueurs made with coffee.
 You can also save money and expand your cooking skills by making coffee liqueur at home.
 Our simple recipe only needs a few inexpensive ingredients, though for the best results, you’ll want to let it steep for about 10 days.

 Why does the rum need to be 151-proof?

 151-proof rum has extra alcohol in it, which is important for the flaming part of the process.
 When you set it on fire, you burn off some of the alcohol, so you need the rum to be extra strong to produce the right amount of flames for caramelization.

 Many cocktail recipes tell you what shape of glass to use, but it’s generally more of a serving suggestion than a requirement.
 Because you’re setting the rum on fire inside your glass, it’s a little more important to use the right glass in the recipe.
 For a flaming Spanish coffee, you need a tempered glass that can handle temperature changes.
 Many wine or cocktail glasses will work for this — but don’t use anything too fragile!
 The other thing you need is a handle.
 You’ll be holding the handle while caramelizing the sugar, so you don’t want to use a rocks glass or anything without a good handle.
 Otherwise, you might burn your fingers!

 There are many ways to combine coffee and alcohol, but flaming Spanish coffee is one of our favorites.
 There’s nothing quite as exciting as lighting a cocktail on fire!
-We hope you enjoy your Spanish coffee cocktail as much as we do.
+We hope you enjoy the Spanish coffee cocktail as much as we do.
 And if you want a non-alcoholic option, why not try making a creamy Spanish latte?